craffaele/calculator/README.md

 ## Overview

-Simple calcualtor with minimal erroring.
+Simple calculator with minimal erroring.

 -Handles basic arithmetic operatios (+, -, /, *) and nested parens.
 -Controlled input reduces the incidence of errors and makes for an intuitive user experience.